greg-raven/Uncommon-Sense/_posts/2016-02-22-the-state-as-the-supreme-diety.md

 ---
-title: 'The State as the supreme diety'
+title: "The State as the supreme diety"
 layout: post
 categories:
 - rights